cprice-ping/Profile-DelAdmin/README.md

 This Server profile shows a complete install of PF \ PD with the Delegated Administator service and application configured.

-The Delegator App is installed and delivered behind an NGINX service.
+The Delegator App is delivered behind an NGINX service.

 `http://{DELEGATOR_PUBLIC_URL}/delegator`

+**Note:** If you are using self-signed certs in PD, you'll first need to create an exception for it in your browser.
+Without it, Delegator will fail with a CORS error (it's not CORS - it's SSL Validation that's failing).

+Connect to `https://${PD_HOST}:${PD_PORT}/dadmin/v2/resourceTypes` to create the exception

 PingFed is configured with 2 OAuth clients:
 * PingLogon -- used to authenticate a user and issue tokens (AuthZ Code \ Implicit)